 What's Included in the Price

 - Labour.
-30 to 45 minutes per point for a standard replacement.
-Less if your roof cavity is easily accessible from above.
+30–45 minutes per point for a standard replacement at $50–$100 per point.
+Less if your roof cavity is easily accessible from above, which it is in most Queenslanders.

 - The fitting.
-Basic LED downlights at standard cost.
-Outdoor-rated fittings, pendants, or feature lights are additional.
+Standard IC-4 rated LED downlights ($15–$45 per unit for Clipsal, HPM Legrand, or Martec Tradetec).
+Outdoor-rated fittings (IP65+), pendants, or feature lights are additional.

 - Ceiling cut-out.
 For new downlight positions in plasterboard or timber-lined VJ ceilings.

 - IC-4 rated housings.
 Required where insulation contacts the fitting, per the AS/NZS 3000 Wiring Rules.
-Brisbane homes often have ceiling insulation for heat management, so these are standard.
+Brisbane homes frequently have ceiling insulation for heat management, so IC-4 fittings are standard on almost every downlight job.

 What Affects the Cost

 - Ceiling access.
-Queenslanders and raised homes often have generous roof cavity access, making cable runs quick and straightforward.
-Ground-level slab homes and apartments are harder.
+Queenslanders and raised homes have generous roof cavities, making cable runs quick and straightforward.
+Your electrician can work from above without cutting into finished ceilings from below.
+Ground-level slab homes and apartments are harder and costlier.

 - Indoor vs outdoor.
-Outdoor entertaining lighting for patios, decks, and pergolas needs weatherproof fittings and sometimes separate circuits, adding cost.
+Outdoor entertaining lighting for patios, decks, and pergolas needs IP65+ weatherproof fittings ($30–$200 per unit) and sometimes a separate circuit.
+UV-resistant materials matter in Brisbane's subtropical sun, which degrades cheap plastic housings quickly.

 - New install vs replacement.
-Replacing an existing fitting where wiring already runs is a fraction of the cost of a new cable run from the switchboard.
+Replacing an existing fitting where wiring already runs costs $50–$80 per point.
+A new cable run from the switchboard to a fresh location costs $100–$200+ per point.

 - Number of points.
-Brisbane's open-plan living areas often call for 6 to 12 downlights.
-Bulk installs get better per-point rates.
+Brisbane's open-plan living areas often call for 8–15 downlights.
+Bulk installs bring the per-point cost down to $50–$70.

 - Old halogen conversion.
-Swapping halogen downlights to LED sometimes means replacing incompatible 12V transformers alongside the fittings.
+Swapping halogen downlights to LED often means replacing incompatible 12V transformers alongside the fittings ($20–$40 per point in materials).

 A straightforward LED downlight replacement in a modern Springfield or North Lakes home with plasterboard ceilings sits toward $50.
 A new lighting installation in an older fibro home with tight roof cavity access, multiple rooms, halogen transformer replacements, and dimmer upgrades pushes toward $250.